pmeran/neuriteX/README.md

 A collection of functions to evaluate the integrity of nerve cell processes (neurites) in microscopy images

 ## Description
-For neurons modified with a fluorescent cytoplasmic marker, a score is computed that reflects the integrity of all neurites (axons and dendrites).
+For neurons expressing a fluorescent cytoplasmic marker, a score is computed that reflects the integrity of all neurites (axons and dendrites).
 The code is primarily intended for research labs in academia and industry that study neurodegeneration.
 The codebase is written in Python (version 3.6.7, 3.7.9) and R (version 4.4.1) and has been tested in Windows 10.

 Image analysis is implemented in Python and includes: image correction; neurite segmentation with computation of the neurite integrity index (NII); and generation of images representing processing intermediates (for parameter optimization).<br />
 Result visualization is implemented in R.<br />